4 PROVEN STEPS

 What should I look for when buying a multi-family property?

 Of course, this is something that Relequity takes care of for you.
 However, before buying a multifamily, find out the current income of the property.
 Make sure that your income is higher than your monthly costs, which should include your mortgage payments, taxes, utilities, property management, and maintenance such as repairs, lawn care, and snow removal.

 The minimum investment ranges from $50,000 to $100,000, but $50,000 is the norm for most deals.

 We plan to hold most assets between 5-6 years.
 We will explore selling as early as Year 2, but investors should plan on being in a deal a minimum of 5 years.

 What markets does Relequity focus on?

 We focus on stable and growing markets in Colorado, Arizona, and other Sunbelt States.
-In addition, we partner with select operators to share opportunities in markets like Texas, Florida, Utah, and Nevada.
+In addition, we partner with select operators to share opportunities in markets like Texas, Florida, Utah, Iowa, Missouri, and Nevada.

 How often will Relequity send updates?

 When we have an investment opportunity, we will send an email with key info on the deal and the next steps.
 From there, we will set up a webinar to discuss and seek soft commitments from investors.

 Profit distributions will vary by deal, but we seek to make distributions quarterly.
 Some deals will have monthly distributions.